Grab your hard hat and harness, and ride up six floors as the final steel beam is placed on the Brigitte Harris Cancer Pavilion.Watch Now

 Creating an innovative healing environment that matches the world-class care provided by Henry Ford Cancer Institute experts has been a long-time vision.

 For our patients, our survivors, our families and all those who travel from near and far, this vision became a reality when we broke ground on June 6, 2017 for the new the Brigitte Harris Cancer Pavilion.
 The ‘topping off’ ceremony was held June 25, 2018, marking the completion of the steel construction phase for the new cancer facility.
-The Brigitte Harris Cancer Pavilion is expected to open in 2020.
+We will begin caring for patients in the new pavilion on July 21, 2020.

 Building hope for the eradication of cancer in Detroit and beyond.Watch our video